bayehyg/chat-app/README.md

 ## Contact

-If you have any questions or suggestions, feel free to open an issue or contact us at bayehyonatan@gmail.com.
+If you have any questions or suggestions, feel free to open an issue or contact me at bayehyonatan@gmail.com.

 ---